Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Greenwich and are not the council.
 About us

-The Organisation and Communities Scrutiny Panel met on Thursday, 12 March 2026, to discuss the Council's Digital Strategy and the use of Artificial Intelligence in its services, alongside an update from the Cabinet Member for Finance, Resources and Social Value.
-The panel also reviewed community engagement efforts, freedom of information monitoring, and began planning for the 2026-2027 work programme.
+The Organisation and Communities Scrutiny Panel met on Thursday, 12 March 2026, to discuss the Council's Digital Strategy, community engagement efforts, and Freedom of Information monitoring.
+The Panel also received an update from the Cabinet Member for Finance, Resources and Social Value and discussed the work programme for the upcoming year.

 Cabinet Member for Finance, Resources and Social Value Update